by Chris Wayan, 2003

 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

 If we take a side trip east or south of Mariner Sound, we enter chaos--literally.
 It's the technical term for this distinctive Martian landscape.
 Two chaoses are especially visible from orbit, for they're half-flooded: tangles of islets, crags, hoodoos, rocks, rivers and lakes.
-Arsinoes Chaos is a basin east of Mariner Sound (center-right in photo below), and Aromatum Chaos is a dead-end water-maze to its northeast.
+Arsinoes Chaos is a basin east of Mariner Sound (center-right in upper photo), and Aromatum Chaos is a dead-end water-maze to its northeast.

 South of these is the Margaritifer ("pearl-bearing") Chaos, less visible because it's mostly unflooded--a mere valley at this scale.
 But it's a wide jumbled basin, part green, part dry, and all rugged.
 Salt marsh, scrub, steppe, forest, lakes, and deserts begin and end abruptly as the land slumps, humps and breaks.

-A fourth chaos has been flooded entirely: Ganges Gulf (far left of photo).
-It's now a wide cliffwalled bay.
+A fourth chaos has been flooded entirely: Ganges Gulf (far left, upper photo).
+It's now a wide, triangular, cliffwalled bay.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books